§ Terminology Governance Guide

 The criterium is simple: must be an automatic digital process.

-This distinguishing criterium comes in handy because validation can also be something a person does!
+This distinguishing criterion is handy because validation can also be something a person does!

 § Step 3

 Although you wrote ‘authentication is partly done by an automatic digital process called verification’, your team members are confused by the word ‘digital’.
-One of them brings forward that ‘computerized’ instead of digital is clearer and the team agrees unanimously.
+One brought forward that ‘computerized’ instead of digital is clearer, and the team agreed unanimously.

-For the sake of the team members that weren’t present at the meeting, you leave the criteria in the text:
+For the sake of the team members who weren’t present at the meeting, you leave the criteria in the text:

 § Step 4

 Everyone understands the criteria and the term covering the concept behind it.
-You could now put the term definition including the criteria in your Terminology Engine and Glossary and replace the criteria in the text with only the term used:
+You could now put the term definition, including its criteria, in your Terminology Engine and Glossary and replace the criteria in the text with only the term used:

 The term definition looks like this: